Rules & Info

 Preparing for Adventure:

 After your deity selection is complete, you will find yourself inside the Sleeping Dragon Inn (in a town called Valorian's Vale).
-It has some boards and signs here that you will find some useful information, such as local news and rules of conduct.
+It has some boards and signs here that you will find some useful information, such as local news.

 You have some money you can spend in the Vale.
-Find Darla at the Iron Tortoise for weapons and armor.
+Find Darla at the Iron Tortoise for armor and her son for weapons.
 The Temple of Life has healing potions, wands, and kits.
 Smitty's Shoppe has an odd assortment of stuff.